-There are no shortage of funding opportunities in relationship to Japan and Australian students can look no further than our own capital city for the following opportunity.
+There is no shortage of funding opportunities in relationship to Japan and Australian students can look no further than our own capital city for the following opportunity.
 The National Library of Australia in Canberra offers a Japan Study Grants for the use of Japanese collections for research.

 The purpose of the grants is to support research by scholars based outside the Canberra area who wish to use the National Library’s Japanese collections for their study.
 Applicants must be resident in Australia.
 Japan Study Grants are offered for periods of up to four weeks and support travel to Canberra and livings costs.
 Grants are not available to those living in the Australian Capital Territory or Queanbeyan.
 Japan Study Grants are open to postgraduates, honours students, academic staff or independent researchers in Australia who wish to use the Japan-related collections of the National Library for their research.

-Grant holders will receive an honorarium to cover accommodation and living costs in Canberra, together with a return economy class air fare for travel between the grant holder’s home within Australia to Canberra.
+Grant holders will receive an honorarium to cover accommodation and living costs in Canberra, together with a return economy class airfare for travel between the grant holder’s home within Australia to Canberra.
 They will be provided with a desk in the Asian Collections reading room, access to the book stacks and free photocopying.
 After hours access to the reading room and book stacks can be arranged.
 Free interlibrary loans can also be arranged although grant holders are expected to use mainly the Library’s collections.
 International travel will not be funded.

 Applicants must be resident in Australia (Australian citizenship is not mandatory).